KatarzynaPanz/Tasks-manager/README.md

 ## Features
 1. Adding new tasks
-2. For each tasks it is possible to:
+2. For each task it is possible to:
     - start the countdown
     - end the countdown (the duration of the task is saved)
     - finish the task